neil7057/beach_hut_society/README.md

 ## Beach Hut Appreciation Society

 This is my website.
 It's a bit of fun to demonstrate capability in CRUD functionality.
-It's a website forum for beach hut aficianados and utilises Bootstrap and Flask and a Postgres Sql Dtabase.
-Written in HTML, CSS and Python following a common approach to data structures supporting similar applications.
+It's a website forum for beach hut aficianados and utilises Bootstrap and Flask and a Postgres Sql Database.
+Written in HTML, CSS and Python; data structures follow those employed in similar applications with additions for enhanced functionality/complexity.

 [View the live project here.](https://beach-hut-appreciation-society-0c8700c133d2.herokuapp.com/)